thomasbrouder/craft-ai-starterkit-python/README.md

 This repository hosts a fully working application, in a **Personal Wellness Analysis** context, integrating [**craft ai**](http://craft.ai) written in Python using [**craft ai** official Python client](https://pypi.python.org/pypi?:action=display&name=craft-ai).

 The end goal: improve the _sleep_ of the user based on its _historical sleep data_.
 We have several days data containing _details_ about his day and the time he slept consequently after this day during the night.
 Using **craft ai**, this simple application learns how well the user can sleep regarding to his day data.
-We want to inform the user how well he may sleep at night regarding to he used to sleep after a similar day.
+We want to inform the user how well he may sleep at night regarding to how he used to sleep after a similar day.

 ## Setup ##